Brazilian Rising Star Shocks Everyone by Winning Million-Euro Prize in Monte Carlo Poker World Welcomes a Super Dark Horse!

 FAQ

-What is the best card counting method for blackjack?
+What is the best method for counting cards in blackjack?

 What is the easiest way to count cards in blackjack?